Helping Clients to Stop Gambling

 I always recommend clients who have a behaviour linked to stress or anxiety, to read Dale Carnegie's wonderful book, 'Stop Worrying And Start Living'.
-In many instances better stress management plays a huge role in the elimination of an addiction.
+In many instances better stress management plays a huge role in overcoming an addiction.
 You should also ensure you are eating three meals a day, and get at least two sessions of exercise (even if it is just walking) in every week.
 Don't make the mistake of underestimating the importance of this.

 E. Be honest.
 Start accounting the full cost of your gambling over the past month.

 You need to understand what this has cost you.
 List the absolute cost over the last month.
 If it is more than you are earning, you will need to put in place an arrangement where your partner or supporter starts managing your finances.

 By this stage you can start getting a realistic idea of the impact of gambling on your life.
 It is a complex and vicious addiction.
 We are able to help clients that are prepared to work on this issue, and have done many times in the past.

 Examples of addictions successfully treated by Vancouver Hypnotherapy include one gambler who quite literally gambled away her husband's house, without his knowledge.
 He had put the property in her name many years prior to her addiction, as he wanted to set up his own business.
 With the misplaced idea that transferring assets to his spouse would insulate her in the case of a business failure, this appeared like 'a good idea at the time'.